duganchen/podfeeds/README.md

     video/*; mpv %s
     application/vnd.rn-realmedia; mpv %s

-Gather your podcast feed URIs.
+Gather your podcast feed URLs.
 One way to find them is to use the "podfeed" script I posted here:

 [CLI app to get podcast feed URLs